tylertitsworth/5th-age-srd/Classes/Necromancer.md

 **Target:** You

-**Effect:** Until the end of the battle, when an enemy engaged with you attacks you with a natural odd attack roll, it takes 6d6 + Intelligence negative energy damage.
+**Effect:** Until the end of the battle, when an enemy engaged with you attacks you with a natural odd attack roll, it takes 6d6 + Intelligence necrotic damage.

 | Higher Level | Effect |
 | --- | --- |